-Code of Conduct

-The Capilano School Code was established in consultation with staff, parents, and students and is communicated and reviewed with the school community annually.
+This Code of Conduct has been established to ensure a respectful, safe, caring, and healthy learning environment for all students, staff, and visitors at Queen Mary Community Elementary.
+It was established in consultation with staff, parents, and students and is communicated and reviewed with the school community annually.

-Capilano Elementary's Code of Conduct has been established to maintain a safe, caring, and healthy learning environment.
 The purpose of the Code of Conduct is to inform all members of the school community of our shared obligations and responsibilities while in attendance at school, while traveling to and from school, and while attending any school function at any location.

-Capilano Code of Conduct - Capilano ROCKS
+North Vancouver schools focus on providing safe, caring, and orderly environments for purposeful learning activities (NVSD Policy 302).
+While derived from the values and goals of the NVSD, Queen Mary's Code of Conduct is intended to reflect and support the unique nature Queen Mary School and the Community.